 Forest School at Great Abington

 One of the key principles of Great Abington’s Curriculum is that we want to provide rich opportunities for the children to explore their learning including through physical, practical and creative activities.
 Therefore, outdoor learning is a regular part of school life and all classes regularly take part in learning at the local Abington Woods.
+Apart from January and February when the Woods are closed the school hire the Woods for a day a week enabling us to embed this opportunity within our curriculum offer.

 What is Forest School?